 Further control actions on the IUT may be necessary from inside the SUT, for instance to simulate a primitive from the upper layer or the management/security entity.
 Further details on such control actions are provided by means of an upper tester presented in clause 6.3.2.

-The above "Abstract Test Method" (ATM) is defined in ISO/IEC 9646-1 [i.2] and supports a wide range of approaches for testing including the TTCN-3 abstract test language [i.4].
+The above "Abstract Test Method" (ATM) is defined in ISO/IEC 9646-1 [b-ISO/IEC 9646] and supports a wide range of approaches for testing including the TTCN-3 abstract test language [b-ETSI ES 201 873-1].

 For instance, to test the oneM2M IUT, the abstract protocol tester will emulate the oneM2M primitives. use e.g HTTP, CoAP or MQTT in the OSI Application Layer, TCP/UDP and IPV4/IPV6 protocol in the transport and networking layer and Ethernet/WiFi technology in the access layer.